spoonapps/docs/doc/reference/commands/import.md

 # import

-The `import` command is used to copy a Spoon image from an arbitrary location on your local machine (or network) to your local registry.
+The `import` command is used to add Spoon images or non-Spoon file types from an arbitrary location on your local machine (or network) to your local registry.

-This command is most useful for users building applications with the Spoon IDE's GUI.
-Since images built in this program are not automatically added to the local registry, they must be imported before they can be accessed from the Spoon IDE's command line interface.
+The `import` command currently supports the conversion of the following file types:

+1. Microsoft Software Installer (`MSI`)
+2. Thinapp Configuration (`package.ini`)

+When importing external files into the Spoon registry, the filetype must be specified as a flag to the `import` command.

+	-svm						Spoon image
+	-msi						Microsoft Software Installer
+	-thinapp					Thinapp Configuration

-Similarly, users of **Spoon Virtual Application Studio**, can use this command to `import` existing `.svm` files into their local registry.
+**Spoon Virtual Application Studio** users, can use this command to `import` existing `.svm` files into their local registry.

-**Note**: Only valid Spoon images (`.svm` files) can be imported to the local registry.